Do Go On - 448 - The Curse of the Lottery Winner

 Sometimes I'm open to submissions for bands.

-This is great exposure to be on in a club.
+This is great exposure to be on in our club.

 Absolutely, yeah, yeah.

-It's a real rite of passage for a lot of bands.
+It's a right of passage for a lot of bands.

 Yes, you're absolutely right.